Reports to/Department: Under the supervision of the Assistant Education Curator, reports to Zoo Camp Director.

 - Able to commit to upholding all Zoo safety and personnel policies, and support the overall mission

-Training: Interns must attend Delaware State Parks Day Camp Training on Saturday, June 2, 2018 at Cape Henlopen State Park.
+Training: Interns must attend Delaware State Parks Day Camp Training.
 Additional, mandatory Brandywine Zoo-specific trainings will occur that week.
 Interns who are available to start prior to June will receive training in other areas.

 Required Time Commitment: stipend is for 12 weeks; 37.5 hours/week.
 Additional opportunities may be available for interns outside of camp duties, but no stipend will be provided.